 What is High-Intensity Interval Training (HIIT)?

 High-Intensity Interval Training (HIIT) is a simple but effective form of exercise.

 To do a HIIT workout, you will alternate short periods of high-intensity work, followed by more extended periods of low-intensity work or rest.
 For example, in a 20 – 30-minute workout routine, you may do 15 – 20 minutes of low-intensity work and 10 minutes or less of high-intensity work.

-HIIT is a powerful fat-burning workout that you can do in less than 30 minutes, and with less than 10 minutes of actual hard work!
+HIIT is a powerful fat-burning workout that you can do in less than 30 minutes and with less than 10 minutes of actual work!

 Regardless of intensity, exercise puts stress on your body.
 When facing this stress, your body adapts and grows to make it easier to handle the stress in the future.